beyarkay/masters-thesis/src/02_background.md

 # Binary and Multi-class Classifiers \label{sec:02-binary-and-multi-class-classifiers}

-Some classification algorithms have support for multi-class classification built-in to the classification procedure.
-Examples would be Feed Forward Neural Networks or Decision trees.
-The training and classification procedure for these algorithms does not depend on whether the task is binary or multi-class classification.
+Some classification algorithms are able to perform multi-class classification without significant adjustment, such as Feed Forward Neural Networks or Decision trees.
+The training and classification procedures for these algorithms does not depend on whether the task is binary or multi-class classification.

-Other classification algorithms only support binary classification and cannot natively perform multi-class classification.
+Other classification algorithms only support binary classification and cannot perform multi-class classification without extensive adjustment to their training and classification procedures.
 Examples would be Hidden Markov Models or Support Vector Machines.
 Binary classification algorithms can be converted into $n$-class ($n>2$) classification algorithms by creating an ensemble of $n$ binary classifiers.
-In this setup, the $i$\textsuperscript{th}
-binary classifier would be trained to predict if a given observation belongs either to class $i$ or to some class other than class $i$.
+In this setup, the $i$\textsuperscript{th} binary classifier would be trained to predict if a given observation belongs either to class $i$ or to some class other than class $i$.

 To predict the class of an observation, each of these $n$ classifiers will make a prediction for that same observation.
 A well trained ensemble will have only